RIKEN-RCCS/kmr/README.md

 ## INSTALLATION (for kudpc @kyoto-u.ac.jp)

-Care should be taken in the Cray environment to use KMR Python API.
+Care should be taken in the Cray environment to use KMR with Python3.
-KMR needs to be built with the same MPI library as the Python-MPI binding (mpi4py).
-But, the default environment is not the one used to build the Python-MPI binding (for example, at the sites like kudpc.kyoto-u.ac.jp).
+KMR needs to be built with the same MPI library as mpi4py (the Python-MPI binding).
+But, the default environment is not the one used to build the mpi4py (for example, at the sites like kudpc.kyoto-u.ac.jp).
 It needs to switch the compiler and the MPI library appropriately before running the configure script.

     $ module switch PrgEnv-cray PrgEnv-gnu
     $ ./confugire ......

+## INSTALLATION (for Fugaku)

+Care should be taken to use KMR with Python3.
+It needs CFLAGS=-Nclang and CXXFLAGS=-Nclang in configuring KMR, to match the configuration of mpi4py.
+Also, setting some environment variables is needed to use mpi4py.
+See the documents of Fugaku.
+It is recommended to start Python3 with environment variable XOS_MMM_L_HPAGE_TYPE=none.

 ## COPYRIGHTS

-The files in "src" directory include the materials copyrighted by Akiyama Lab., Tokyo Institute of Technology (titec) (code from the GHOST Project) and the materials copyrighted by The Regents of the University of California (code from NetBSD-5.1.2).
+The files in "src" directory include the materials copyrighted by Akiyama Lab., Tokyo Institute of Technology (titec) (code from the GHOST Project) and the materials copyrighted by The Regents of the University of California (qsort code from NetBSD-5.1.2).
 The files in "ex" directory include the materials copyrighted by Stanford University (code from Phoenix MapReduce Library), and the materials copyrighted by Sandia Corporation (code from MapReduce-MPI Library).
 The files in "gensort-1.2.tar.gz" are copyrighted by Chris Nyberg (chris.nyberg@ordinal.com).
 The files in "tpch_2_17_0.zip" are copyrighted by the Transaction Processing Performance Council (TPC).
 All others are copyrighted by RIKEN R-CCS, and all rights reserved